 We understand that talking to someone in person can be more beneficial and as a result we have several contacts for all of your election questions and inquiries.

-Our Assistant Chief Returning Officer (ACRO), Bianca, is available to talk about the elections process or what you'll need to get started.
-Hit her up at firstname.lastname@example.org
+Our Assistant Chief Returning Officer (ACRO) is available to talk about the elections process or what you’ll need to get started.
+This position is currently accepting applications.

 Nomination Packages for 2016 Elections